kylejones200/psis_4700_applied_ai/webslides/topic_Modeling-Has-Changed.md

 We no longer build models
 We converse with them
-Our task is not simplicity.
+Our task is not simplicity
 Our task is alignment, context, and judgment

 > This slide explores an important aspect of working with AI systems.
 Understanding this concept will help you make better decisions when evaluating and deploying AI in your work.